mridoni/llxvm/README.md

 ##
 ## Building and installing
 llxvm runs mainly on Linux.
 It is possible to run it on Windows, but for now there are no scripts to build the C library on this platform.
 Since the llxvm-compiled C library (and the runtime) are pure JVM code and have no native dependencies, you can build the C library on Linux, `llxvm-cc` on Windows and mix the two.
-In the (near) future you will be able to use one of the provided binary packages.
+Or use one of the provided binary packages.

 ### Requirements
 To build llxvm you will need: